PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

      .. automodapi::  plasmapy.particles.atomic

-A missing stub file may lead to either a ``reference target not found`` error or the absense of the module in the documentation build.
+A missing stub file may lead to either a ``reference target not found`` error or the absence of the module in the documentation build.

 .. note::